embroider-build/release-plan/README.md

 ```
 Will mean that any breaking change is treated as a minor which is useful in case the project is in the pre 1.0 stage.
 Please use responsibly

-## Custom github api url for GitHub Enterprise
+## Usage in GitHub Enterprise
-to use release-plan in GitHub enterprise environment you have to set GITHUB_API_URL to a custom url e.g.
+to use release-plan in GitHub enterprise environment you have to set GITHUB_API_URL to your ghe api url e.g.
 GITHUB_API_URL=https://api.github.custom.com

 ## Comparison